deytalytics/dataproductpoc-docs/dp-architecture.md

 * It is well documented

 ## Secure
-As described in [authentication and authorisation](dp-authentication.md), data products can be secured using an organisation's authentication system and authorisation system by linking a data product gateway to those security systems.
+As described in [authentication and authorisation](dp-authentication.md), data products can be secured using an organisation's user authentication system coupled with data product and dataset authorisation systems.

 ## Inter-Operable
 By defining standardised interfaces, data products can be interoperable.